 The Minister of Social Development (DSD) has appointed the Independent Tribunal for Social Assistance Appeals to consider and decide on appeals relating to the SRD R350 grant.

-In order to qualify and receive the financial support the social relief of distress grant provides, applicants need to meet a specific eligibility criteria, which can be found on the SRD Sassa website.
+In order to qualify and receive the financial support the SRD grant provides, applicants need to meet a specific eligibility criteria, which can be found on the SRD Sassa website.
 It is not just enough to need financial assistance.
 The address of the official website is https://srd.sassa.gov.za You can also find Sassa on Twitter (X) at Official Sassa

-Sassa re-evaluates R350 grant applications every month to ensure the grant applicant is still in need of support.
+Sassa re-evaluates R350 Relief Grant applications every month to ensure the grant applicant is still in need of support.

 Those who have applied for the SRD R350 grant and were rejected, have the opportunity to appeal this decision.
-When making an appeal to a declined application, it is important to keep up to date with the status of your appeal.
+When making a Sassa appeal to a declined application, it is important to keep up to date with the status of your appeal.
 Lodging a Sassa appeal for one of the Sassa grants can be complicated so it is important to stay up to date on your appeal status.

 SRD SASSA GOV ZA APPLICATION